dermike/conversational-ui/README.md

 ### js/app.js

-Built upon the structure `Category 1 -> Category 2 -> Info` as defined in `js/app.js`.
+Built upon the structure `Category -> Sub-category -> Info` as defined in `js/app.js`.
 Also check this file for customising the selection of replies, randomly selected for each step.
 See [this repo](https://github.com/dermike/conversational-ui-referencing-guide) for a real world example using AJAX for content.

 Replies and choices are defined in this file.